Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

-Some refund companies have arrangements with refund booths at ports, airports and border crossing points from which cash refunds can be made to travellers before they leave the EU.
+Some refund companies have arrangements with refund booths at ports, airports and border crossing points from which cash refunds can be made to travellers before they leave the UK or EU.
 In addition some refund companies will pay cash refunds to travellers in local currency at their destinations.
 The cash booth may charge your customer an additional administrative fee for these facilities.
-In all cases the customer will need to have their VAT refund document stamped by customs at the place of departure from the EU.
+In all cases the customer will need to have their VAT refund document stamped by customs at the place of departure from the UK or EU.

 6.5 Export licensing

 Antiques may be exported only on production of a valid export licence to customs at the point of departure from the UK.
 Further advice can be obtained from:

 The Department for Culture, Media and Sport